LIFELONG FAITH FORMATION

 The Way

-I am the way, the truth, and the life (John 14:6).
+I am the way, the truth, and the life. — John 14:6

-The Way was the among the earliest names for followers of the Risen Christ.
+The Way was the among the earliest names for the followers of the Risen Christ.
 The Way also appears as a biblical reference for the earliest Christian communities in the Acts of the Apostles.
-In addition, tradition teaches that both before and after his conversion, Saint Paul referred to the disciples of Christ as part of the Way.
+In addition, tradition teaches that both before and after his conversion, Saint Paul referred to the disciples of Christ as part of The Way.
 More than two thousand years later, Catholic Christians are still part of the Way of Jesus Christ.
 But as we all know, a life of discipleship is not a hobby or pastime.
 It is a vocation, a way of life that lays claim to our whole heart, mind, and strength.
 As disciples, our lives should be focused on and inspired by our faith in Christ, who is our merciful redeemer, friend, and brother.
 And as his disciples, we are called to reach out to those who need our help in growing closer to Christ and the Church.

 If you are an adult (age 18 and over) and have not received all of the Sacraments of Initiation in the Roman Catholic Church (Baptism, Eucharist, and Confirmation), then please consider joining The Way, a new adult faith formation program that will begin this fall.
 The Way (typically called the Rite of Christian Initiation for Adults) is a seven month program that prepares adults to be received into the Catholic Church at the Easter Vigil.
-As part of this same program, we will prepare adults for the Sacrament of Confirmation (to be received at either the Easter Vigil or at a regional archdiocesan celebration).
+As part of this same program, we will prepare adults for the Sacra- ment of Confirmation (to be received at either the Easter Vigil or at a regional archdiocesan celebration).
 Other parishioners who have received the Sacraments and are interested in renewing their spiritual lives are also very welcome to join us!

-Beginning on October 1st, our group will gather on the first and second Sunday mornings each month for fellowship, formation, and faith sharing.
+Since October 2025, our group has gathered on the first Saturday of the month at 8:00am in Our Lady of Good Voyage Church; and again on the first Sunday of each month for Mass at 8:15am in Saint Ann Church, followed by fellowship, formation, and faith sharing.
+Attendance at all monthly gatherings is required.
 As a community of disciples, we will learn together about the basic beliefs, teachings, and traditions of the Church; and we will explore the methods of prayer and spirituality that have brought centuries of believers closer to Christ Jesus and to the Church.
 In addition, we will talk openly and honestly about the challenges of living an authentic life of faith, hope, and love in the modern world.
-Our first gathering will be scheduled sometime soon.
-If you would like to learn more about this journey of faith and become part of a unique fellowship in preparation for the sacraments of God’s Church, then please contact Cliff Garvey at cgarvey@ccgronline.com.
-Please join us!
-Spread the word!
-All are invited!
-All are welcome!

 __________